squarepupil/website-pages/src/pages/detailed.md

 ## Constraints

+++Our community acts as a constraint which naturally leads to inspiration.++

 Creative people know that constraints are what drive good designs.
 Humans can be overwhelmed by choice, but when there are constraints to overcome and work with, humans shine.
 This holds for all ages.
 We see it quite often with